About the Healthcare AI Innovation Hub

 The Innovation hub provides a flexible and tailored learning journey by connecting Innovators to relevant experts based on the stage of their project and learning objectives.
 Innovators may be matched with one or more experts for guidance and experiential learning opportunities as possible.

-As an Innovator, you will be guided through the path below by the Program Coordinator:
+As an Innovator, you will be guided through the path below by the Program Lead:

 Get ready to accelerate your AI project and toolset.